udithgunasekara/Voice-Translation-React-ML/README.md

-# Voice-Translation-React-ML
+# VOXTEXT

-Welcome to Voice-Translation-React-ML!
+Welcome to VOXTEXT!
 This application allows users to record or upload any voice clip, and it will transcribe the audio into English using advanced machine learning technology.

 ## Key Features